Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 |SSGCID4|2.0854|2.047|
 |SSGCID5|4.9636|4.6443|

-**STOP:** Consider the following two questions.<br><br>
-First, note that SSGCID3 modeled a single chain more accurately, but SSGCID4 modeled a more accurate full protein.
-What do you think might have caused this?<br><br>
-Second, why do you think that the full protein RMSD values are so close to the single chain values?
-{: .notice--primary}

 As we might expect due to their access to the resources of thousands of users' computers, the SSGCID models outperform our SWISS-MODEL models.
-But it is also worth noting that their RMSD values are not as close to zero as we might expect, even with access to hundreds of contributors' computational resources.
-Is protein structure prediction a hopeless problem?
+Yet a typical threshold for whether a predicted structure is accurate is if its RMSD compared to a validated structure is smaller than 2.0 angstroms, and the SSGCID models are not quite this accurate, even with access to hundreds of contributors' machines.

+The inability of the SSGCID models to attain a very accurate predicted structure may make it seem that protein structure prediction is a lost cause.
+Perhaps biochemists should head back to expensive experimental validations and ignore the musings of computational scientists.
+In the conclusion to part 1, we will find hope.

 [Next lesson](conclusion_part_1){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}